Vostok-L

-The first flight, on 15 May 1960, carried the Korabl'-Sputnik 1 spacecraft.
-The second launched on 28 July, however one of the booster engines burned through at launch, causing the booster to separate prematurely, 19 seconds after launch.
+The first flight, on 15 May 1960, carried the Korabl-Sputnik 1 spacecraft.
+The second launched on 28 July, however one of the booster engines exploded during launch, causing the booster to separate prematurely, 19 seconds after launch.
 The rocket broke up 30 seconds after liftoff, killing the two dogs that were aboard the spacecraft.
-The third flight successfully placed Korabl'-Sputnik 2 into orbit on 19 August, whilst the fourth and final flight orbited Korabl'-Sputnik 3 on 1 December.
+The third flight successfully placed Korabl-Sputnik 2 into orbit on 19 August, whilst the fourth and final flight orbited Korabl-Sputnik 3 on 1 December.

 The Vostok-L was replaced by an uprated version, the Vostok-K, which offered a greater payload capacity.